lumap/petpet/src/pet_gen/disclaimer.md

-This code originates from the `petpetgif` PyPi module.
+This code originates from the `pet-pet-gif` PyPi module.
 It has been edited by me to fix bugs and add functionality.